Parameter Estimation with Increased Precision for Elliptic and Hypo-elliptic Diffusions: Sampling schemes for elliptic hypo-elliptic diffusions

 Here, $\widetilde{B} := (\widetilde{B}_{2,t}, \ldots, \widetilde{B}_{d_R, t})_{t \geq 0}$ denotes a $(d_R-1)$-dimensional standard Brownian motion, independent of $B$.
 Our scheme is marginally different from the one appearing in \cite{mil:21}, with the former scheme using $(2d_R-1)$ Gaussian variates, rather than $2d_R$ ones involved in the latter.
 The scheme is explicit as it only involves Gaussian variates -- thus Criterion~(i) stated above is satisfied.
 Criterion~(ii) is satisfied, given the above discussion.
-Criterion~(iii) is clearly satisfied under (\ref{assump:hypo1}). \begin{rem} In (\ref{eq:scheme_ell}) we introduced the extra subscript `$e$' for sampling scheme $\bar{X}_{e,\Delta}^x$ to stress that it involves the elliptic case (not the hypo-elliptic one).
-We adopt a similar convention for mathematical expressions, when needed, in the rest of the paper. \end{rem} \begin{rem} Scheme (\ref{eq:scheme_ell}) under the choice of variates in (\ref{eq:rv}) can also be used in a hypo-elliptic setting as an explicit weak second order scheme.
+Criterion~(iii) is clearly satisfied under (\ref{assump:hypo1}). \begin{rem} Scheme (\ref{eq:scheme_ell}) under the choice of variates in (\ref{eq:rv}) can also be used in a hypo-elliptic setting as an explicit weak second order scheme.
 However, such a specification fails to meet Criterion (iii).
 Some more details are given in Remark \ref{rem:degeneracy}.
-Hence, in this work, we propose separate sampling schemes for the elliptic/hypo-elliptic classes. \end{rem}
+Hence, in this work, we propose separate sampling schemes for the elliptic/hypo-elliptic classes. \end{rem} In (\ref{eq:scheme_ell}) we introduced the extra subscript `$e$' for sampling scheme $\bar{X}_{e,\Delta}^x$ to stress that it involves the elliptic case (not the hypo-elliptic one).
+We adopt a similar convention for mathematical expressions, when needed, in the rest of the paper.

-\subsubsection{Sampling Scheme for Hypo-Elliptic Diffusions}
+\subsubsection{Sampling scheme for hypo-elliptic diffusions}

 We treat hypo-elliptic SDEs, thus $d_S \geq 1$.
 We make use of an It\^o-Taylor expansion where for the rough component we retain all second order integrals and for the smooth one we retain the second order and third order integrals for which the outside integrator is $dt$.
 That is, we have $X_{\Delta}^x = \hat{X}_{\Delta}^x + \rho_{\Delta} (x, \theta)$ where: